timplab/ambic-epigenome/README.md

 This repo is still being put together, so it will only contain parts of the analysis.

-At the current stage, this should provide enough information for nanopore methylation data parsing
+At the current stage, this should provide enough information for data parsing.

 ## Getting Started